CUBRID/cubrid-manual/en/ha.rst

            continue ? ([y]es / [n]o / [s]kip) : y

-        [nodeB]$ tar -zcf ha.tgz ha
-        [nodeA]$ rm -rf /home/cubrid_usr/.ha
-        cubrid_usr@nodeA's password:
-        Connection to nodeA closed.
-        [nodeB]$ scp -l 131072 -r ./../ha.tgz cubrid_usr@nodeA:/home1/cubrid_usr
-        cubrid_usr@nodeA's password:
-        ha.tgz                    100%   10KB  10.4KB/s   00:00
-        [nodeA]$ tar -zxf ha.tgz
-        cubrid_usr@nodeA's password:
-        Connection to nodeA closed.
-        [nodeA]$ mv ha /home/cubrid_usr/.ha
-        cubrid_usr@nodeA's password:
-        Connection to nodeA closed.
-        [nodeA]$ mkdir /home/cubrid_usr/.ha/backup
-        cubrid_usr@nodeA's password:
-        Connection to nodeA closed.

-    To skip the password entry while executing the scp command, configure the secret key of the scp to the slave node and the public key to the master node, as shown below.
-For more details, see How to Use ssh-keygen for Linux.

-    #.
-Execute **ssh-keygen -t rsa** to check that .ssh/id_rsa file and .ssh/id_rsa.pub file have been created under the home directory of the Linux user account.
-    #.
-Copy the id_rsa.pub file as a file named authorized_keys under the home directory of the Linux user account in master node.
-    #.
-Execute a test to check that the file is copied without asking for the password (scp test.txt cubrid_usr@:/home/cubrid_usr/).

 4. At this step, copy the HA-related scripts to the replica node.
 In this scenario, if there is no replica node, skip this step and go to the next step by entering.

     ::